Here you will find some of our favourite Puglia Kitchen recipes peppered with other dishes from Italy that we cook regularly in our Puglia Kitchen.

 As recently as 30 years ago Puglia’s wines were considered appropriate for blending to enrich northern Italian wines.
 Nowadays our vineyards are celebrated for their distinct character, revealing a heritage of flavours and knowledge with the focus on quality and native varieties capturing the essence of Puglia’s sun-soaked landscape.
 From the fertile plains of Murgia to the coastal vineyards of Salento, Puglia’s wines reflect a deep-rooted connection to the land.

-• Negroamaro, ubiquitous in Salento, delivers a rustic and earthy character, often blended with Malvasia Nera or Susumaniello to create softer, more nuanced flavors.
+- Negroamaro, ubiquitous in Salento, delivers a rustic and earthy character, often blended with Malvasia Nera or Susumaniello to create softer, more nuanced flavours.